tenstorrent/tt-metal/docs/source/tt_metal_models/get_started.rst

 We develop models in ``models`` folder, splitting them to ``demo`` and ``experimental`` sub-folders.
 In ``models/demo`` folder you will find models with prepared demos and a ``README.md`` file giving instructions how to run the model demo(s).

+Models in the ``experimental`` sub-folder are our work in progress and are not yet ready to be used by the users.

 Many models will have a ``tests`` sub-folder containing tests for parts of the model or the entire model.
 You can run these tests using ``pytest``.